-Yesterday, I speculated that Netflix had a weak summer for content, and until the end of December, this may have caused it’s usage to slip.
-This was driven by the Nielsen weekly data, which hit a peak in March, and then in the middle of November.
+Yesterday, I speculated that Netflix had a weak summer for content, and until the end of December, this may have caused its usage to slip.
+This was driven by the Nielsen weekly data, which hit a peak in March and in the middle of November.
 Yet, I can’t show that since I don’t actually have Netflix’s monthly usage data.

-But other firm’s data can act as a proxy.
+But other firms’ data can act as a proxy.
 Like Reelgood, a company that helps users find their favorite shows and films.
-(In full disclosure, Reelgood provides me their data on a regular basis and I am friendly with this firm.)
-Two of their charts in particular stuck out to me, both in their “quarterly streaming” reports.
+(In full disclosure, Reelgood provides me their data on a regular basis.)
+Two of their charts, in particular, stuck out to me, both in their “quarterly streaming” reports.
 What I did was combine them into one.
 And voila, my visual of the week:

 And here it is in table form: